simdlldev/USB_Security/README.md

 - udev (udevadm)

-[Download the latest release from GitHub](https://github.com/simdlldev/USB_Security/releases).
+[Download the latest english release from GitHub](https://github.com/simdlldev/USB_Security/releases/tag/v1.5_en).
 Run the *install.sh* file with `./install.sh` in the local folder or *Run as program* from the context menu.

 ---